MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-ssl-certificate.md

 For more information and instructions for installing the certificate, see [Create and install a certificate for Windows](https://docs.microsoft.com/power-bi/developer/visuals/custom-visual-develop-tutorial#windows

-## Create a certificate on Mac OS X
+## Create a certificate on macOS X

-The OpenSSL utility is usually available in the Mac OS X operating system.
+The OpenSSL utility is usually available in the macOS X operating system.

 You can also install the OpenSSL utility by running either of the following commands: